PostHog/posthog.com/contents/docs/self-host/deploy/upgrade-notes.md

 [`user_name/networks`](https://clickhouse.com/docs/en/operations/settings/settings-users/#user-namenetworks) setting for details.
 We expose this setting via the Helm Chart as `clickhouse.allowedNetworkIps`

-You can take a look at other suggestions in our docs:
+For other suggestions and best practices take a look at our docs:
 - [PostHog chart configuration](/docs/self-host/deploy/configuration)
 - [Securing PostHog](/docs/)